7 Apr 2021 • BLOG - News

 The Best Mother’s Day Email Campaigns

-We love these times of year, including Holiday Season, Valentines Day, and Summer Break, because it brings out the most creativity in marketing departments and brands trying to distinguish themselves from the crowd.
-This is especially true for ecommerce and retail sites who are emailing about upcoming Mother’s Day sales, but just as interestingly, brands of all stripes are celebrating mothers in their own unique way.
+We love these times in the year, including Holiday Season, Valentines Day, and Summer Break, because they bring out the most creativity in marketing departments and brands trying to distinguish themselves from the crowd.
+This is especially true for e-commerce and retail sites who are emailing about upcoming Mother’s Day sales, but just as interestingly, brands of all stripes are celebrating mothers in their own unique way.

 First up is Anthropologie’s To Mom With Love email.
 What we love about this campaign is its simplicity, focusing the email on one clear purpose: shop Mother’s Day Gifts.

 The image is simple yet beautiful and brand-aligned, making it clear right off the top what this email is about.
 Their call-to-action, “Shop Mother’s Day Gift”, is more descriptive than many in this list, which simply state “Shop Now”.
 They also use colors really effectively, creating a clear emotional reaction of energy, love, and motherhood.

 We warned you about soft pinks.
 This email continues the trend started by Anthropologie with its simple yet impactful design.
 They also take advantage of the fact that many of their customers are used to shopping on their website, and so they maintain this brand consistency with the website heading at the top.
 That creates familiarity and allows readers to navigate to any page on the site they want.